-Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Wong Hong Ren, Eddie Yeo Bryan K. Cockrell, Michele Dee-Santos, 15 May 20132014 Modified viva voce .
-In the system of 86.4 36 % 86.4 36 %
+Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Tan Kian Seng Bryan Cockrell Eddie Yeo Eddie Lau 1615 May 20162017 Modified viva voce.
+In the system of voting adopted by the stockholders 86.36% 86.36% 1 Antonio Rufino, Angelito C. Imperio of the Corporation, in

+Rene Soriano Mia G. Gentugaya Yam Kit Sung Maria Christina Macasaet-Acaban Alain Charles J. Veloso order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
 Special N.A.
-1 Angelito C. Imperio Mia G. Gentugaya Yam Kit Sung Alain Charles J. Veloso voting adopted by the stockholders of the Corporation, in order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.